 The organisation of the Group's risk management is illustrated in the figure to the right.

 Organisational chart for risk management

-For a more detailed description of the Group's risk management and governance, please refer to the Annual Report 2023 and the following pillar 3 reports:
+For a more detailed description of the Group's risk management and governance, please refer to the Annual Report 2023.